Urban-Meteorology-Reading/UMEP-Workshop/source/BackGroundMet/BGM0.rst

 Background Meteorology
 ----------------------

-This followingis some very introductory material, there are many books and papers that can provide more thorough coverage of each of these topics.
+This following is some very introductory material, there are many books and papers that can provide more thorough coverage of each of these topics.

 - `Surface Energy Balance <SEB>`